 The average inverse shortest path between all pairs of nodes.
 More influenced by longer paths.
 A measure of functional integration.
 Higher values reflect greater integration.
 One value is produced for the entire network.
 K-Coreness Centrality:

 A k-core if the largest subgraph comprising nodes of at least k degree, and the k-coreness of a node is k if the node belongs to the k-core but not the (k+1)-core.
 A measure of centrality.
 Higher values reflect greater connectivity to more connected nodes/membership in a relatively more influential network.
+Computed only for thresholded networks.

-One value is produced for each node
+One value is produced for each node Local Assortativity:

-Local Efficiency: